sunildivyam/ngx-workspace/guides/how to create an angular workspace project to work with multiple library projects.md

-# how to create a Library project?
+# how to create an angular workspace project to work with multiple library projects?

 ## Steps: